rjspencer/docs/theming.md

 :	the category for the blog post

 BlogPostCustomField
-:	a way to access custom field data in blog posts, see description in [Variables With Options](#variables-with-options)
+:	a way to access custom field data in blog posts, see description in [Variables With Options](#variables-with-options) *note: see `if:CustomFieldIsSet`*

 BlogPostExcerpt
 :	the 1500 character beginning of a blog post